longhorn/website/content/docs/1.6.4/deploy/important-notes/index.md

 However, Longhorn still allows the listed actions when cloning or restoring volumes created with earlier Longhorn versions.

+### Backup Related Custom Resources Might Disappear

+Longhorn will attempt to clean up the backup-related custom resources in the following scenarios:

+- An empty response from the NFS server due to a brief server downtime.
+- A race condition between related Longhorn backup controllers.

+The backup information will be resynchronized during the next polling interval.
+For more information, see [#9530](https://github.com/longhorn/longhorn/issues/9530).

 ## V2 Data Engine